anuragroy2001/KUDA-Custom/README.md

 3. **Robot Execution**:
 Please ensure the following steps for real world execution:
    - We employ different end-effctors to manipulate various objects.
 Specifically, we use the cylinder stick for T shape, ropes, board pusher for cubes and granular pieces.
+You can download them for 3D prints from [here](https://drive.google.com/drive/folders/1wBSx-il4J6r4PgmIzEXyq1-zG61vn-pq?usp=sharing).
 Please update the robot setup in `config/real_config.yaml->planner` and `envs/real_env.py`.
 Ensure the top-down and side cameras have clear views.
    - Please change hyperparameters such as `radius` in `planner/planner.py` and `box_threshold` in `perception/models/grounding_dino_wrapper.py` for various objects.
    - Please replace the `api_key` in `launch.py` with your OpenAI API key.